Chenghao-Tan/DDRNet/README.md

 # DDRNet for Boat Obstacle Avoidance
 **This project is modified from [U-Net: Semantic segmentation with PyTorch](https://github.com/milesial/Pytorch-UNet)**

 **This branch (master) is used with the latest [Boat-Obstacle-Avoidance](https://github.com/Chenghao-Tan/Boat-Obstacle-Avoidance).
-Please note that models in this branch output label&depth or confidence map only!!!
-Check [OAK-D-IoT branch](https://github.com/Chenghao-Tan/DDRNet/tree/OAK-D-IoT) for the previous end-to-end models which output label and 3D distance.**
+Note that you can now generate a dataset from a set of photos taken from the on-boat camera's perspective to improve the model's performance in specific areas.
+See Use SAM.**

-**The .pth weights file is generic, switching between branches or changing onnx export settings does not require retraining, just use the same .pth and rerun `save_onnx.py` in the desired branch.**
+**The .pth weights file is generic, changing onnx export settings or switching between DDRNet branches does not require retraining, just use the same .pth and rerun `save_onnx.py`.**

 ## Overview
 This is a custom training framework supporting **DDRNet and UNet(deprecated).** It is used to train the water segmentation AI model required by [Boat-Obstacle-Avoidance](https://github.com/Chenghao-Tan/Boat-Obstacle-Avoidance).
 (Prepare your own dataset, train a new model, export the model in ONNX format, then use [Luxonis blobconverter](http://blobconverter.luxonis.com/) to convert the ONNX to blob, which is required by the scripts.)

 The built-in models are modified and **use MaSTr1325 format dataset**.
-See **Data**.
+See **Data format**.

 You can export onnx file for [Luxonis blobconverter](http://blobconverter.luxonis.com/).
 See **Export ONNX**.